Important Days in April

 1st April: Prevention of Blindness week

-The Prevention of Blindness Week is celebrated from 1st to 7th April every year to spread awareness among people about blindness, its treatment, and prevention.
+The Prevention of Blindness Week is celebrated from the 1st to the 7th of April every year to spread awareness among people about blindness, its treatment, and prevention.
 The main motive is to tackle the issue of visual impairment faced by people all over India.

 2 April: World Autism Awareness Day